omeshapasan2/e-commerce-platform/README.md

 # E-Commerce Platform

 A full-stack e-commerce application composed of a Node.js/Express backend and a React (Vite) frontend.
-It supports user authentication with Clerk, payments via Stripe, product image storage on Cloudflare R2, and is intended to be deployed with Render (backend) and Vercel (frontend).
+It supports user authentication with Clerk, payments via Stripe, product image storage on Cloudflare R2, and is intended to be deployed with Render (backend) and Vercel/Netlify (frontend).

 ## Features